TalusBio/cookiecutter-data-science/docs/index.md

 to serve as a guideline rather than a rule and you should feel free to modify it as needed for your specific project.

-This template was adapted from the [The Cookiecutter Data Science Project](http://drivendata.github.io/cookiecutter-data-science) and Bill Noble's ["A Quick Guide to Organizing Computational Biology Projects"](https://doi.org/10.1371/journal.pcbi.1000424).
+This template was inspired by the [The Cookiecutter Data Science Project](http://drivendata.github.io/cookiecutter-data-science) and Bill Noble's ["A Quick Guide to Organizing Computational Biology Projects"](https://doi.org/10.1371/journal.pcbi.1000424).